Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Analysis of the geometric conditions

 {\bf Self-recollision: proof of Proposition \ref{periodicrecollisionprop}.} $ $ Denote by $q,q'$ the recolliding particles.
 By definition of a self-recollision, their first deflection (going forward in time) involves both particles $q$ and $q'$.
 It can be either a creation (say of $q$ without loss of generality, in the tree~$\Psi^\eps_{\{i\}}$ of~$q'$), or a clustering recollision between two trees (say $\Psi^\eps_{\{j_k\}}$ and $\Psi^\eps_{\{j_k'\}}$ in~$\Psi^\eps_{\lambda_1}$) (see Figure \ref{selfrecollfigure}).

 $ \bullet $ $ $ \underbar{If the first deflection corresponds to the creation of~$q$}, we denote by $(\bar t, \bar \omega, \bar v)$ the parameters encoding this creation.
-We also denote by~$\bar v_{q}$ the velocity of~$q'$ just after that deflection in the forward dynamics, and by~$\Psi^\eps_{\{i\}}$ the collision tree of~$q'$ (and~$q$).
+We also denote by~$\bar v_{q}$ the velocity of the parent~$\bar q$ just before the creation in the backward dynamics, and by~$\Psi^\eps_{\{i\}}$ the collision tree of~$q'$ (and~$q$).
 Denoting by~$v_q$ and~$v_{ q'}$ the velocities of~$q$ and~$q'$ after adjunction of~$q$ (in the backward dynamics) there holds

-which implies that~$v_q-v_{ q'}$ has to belong to the intersection $K_\zeta$ of a cone of opening $\eps$ with a ball of radius $2\bbV_{i}$.
+which implies that~$v_q-v_{ q'}$ has to belong to the intersection $K_\zeta$ of a cone of opening $\eps$ with a ball of radius $2\bbV$.

-Note that the number of $\zeta$'s for which the sets are not empty is at most~$O\big(\bbV_i^dt^d \big)$. \begin{itemize} \item If the creation of~$q$ is without scattering, then $ v_q - v_{ q'} = \bar v - \bar v_{q}$ has to belong to the union of the~$K_\zeta$'s, and
+Note that the number of $\zeta$'s for which the sets are not empty is at most~$O\big(\bbV^dt^d \big)$. \begin{itemize} \item If the creation of~$q$ is without scattering, then $ v_q - v_{ q'} = \bar v - \bar v_{q}$ has to belong to the union of the~$K_\zeta$'s, and

 \item If the creation of~$q$ is with scattering, then $v_q - v_{ q'} = \bar v - \bar v_{q} - 2(\bar v - \bar v_{q}) \cdot \bar \omega \, \bar \omega$ has to belong to the union of the $K_\zeta$'s.
 Equivalently $\bar v - \bar v_{q}$ lies in the union of the $S_{\bar \omega }K_\zeta$'s (obtained from~$K_\zeta$ by symmetry with respect to~$\bar \omega$), and there holds